Paul L. Patterson: Governorship

 Governor Douglas McKay resigned in 1952 to accept President Eisenhower's appointment as U.S. Secretary of the Interior.
 At this time, Patterson, as president of the Senate, was next in line for the governorship.
 He was sworn in as Oregon's 26th governor on December 27, 1952.

 Governor Patterson assumed office with a low political profile statewide, but proved to be popular.
 He easily won the Republican gubernatorial nomination and election in his own right in 1954.

 As with his other Republican contemporaries, he was fiscally conservative, but accepted federal money for unemployment aid, transportation projects, and water management programs.
 He strongly supported the state's transportation infrastructure, and encouraged the development of the state freeway system.
 No increases in funding or expansion of social programs were proposed under his leadership.

-An enduring legacy of Governor Paul Patterson is his opposition to a state sales tax without a popular vote.
+Governor Patterson was opposed to a state sales tax without a popular vote.
 Any move to legislatively implement a sales tax has been met with major opposition since his administration.

 Inside his own party, he was looked upon favorably by both the national and local interests.
 Patterson had the backing of Portland's influential Arlington Club, some of whose most powerful members assisted his election campaigns.